 The VSA-Oberlin Acoustics workshop brings together violin-makers and researchers for a week of hands-on projects, talks, and demonstrations.
-Now in its 17th year, the upcoming session will run concurrently with the first week of the violin and bow making workshops, allowing opportunities for joint projects.
+Now in its 18th year, the 2019 session will run concurrently with the first week of the violin and bow making workshops, allowing opportunities for joint projects.
 Places are limited.
 If you wish to attend, please contact Fan Tao.

 Expanding our vision of integrating high-level musical performance into the workshop, violinist Nathan Giem (concertmaster of the Hungarian Radio Symphony Orchestra) will return as music director, along with Cristian Fatu (assistant concertmaster of the West Virginia Symphony orchestra), and other artists to be announced.
 All will take part in blind tests, give feedback on participant instruments, and celebrate the player-maker relationship in recitals performed on violins, violas, and cellos from the workshop.

 Space in the workshop is limited.
 If you are interested, please contact Fan Tao as soon as possible to reserve a place.